4W4I5/Semester-5-Notes/DB/DB 22 August, 2023.md

 ## Filing system:
-Still used as the traditional way to handle data generated through paperwork
+Still used as the traditional way to handle data generated through paperwork.
+Used only if a system to handle data in a precise way is still in use and transitioning to a digital means is hard
+- ### Issues:
+	- **Data Integrity**
+		- Definition: Inaccurate/altered documents
+	- **Data inconsistency**
+		- Definition: Occurs when two or more copies of the same data have conflicting changes
+	- **Data redundancy**
+		- Definition: Duplicate instances of the same record within a system
+	- **Data Isolation**
+		- Definition:
+	- **Data Atomicity**
+		- Definition: Incomplete/Partial changes made to the data, a write fail can cause the database to

+## Database Management System (DBMS)
+A digitized system where data is collected and queried
+- ### Stages of Creating a DB Model
+	- **Design**
+	- **Construct**
+	- **Manipulation of data**
+	- **Query**
--
+	- **Create Reports**